Hardware Setup

 - Connect your MicroSD card to the PC

-- Run Balena Etcher and flash the previously extracted
+- Run Balena Etcher and flash the previously downloaded

 If you are using Balena Etcher on Mac, you might get a message like this when the flashing finishes: